poseidon-framework/poseidon-schema/README.md

 A package therefore MUST contain:

 - A `POSEIDON.yml` file to formally define the package
-- Genotype data in PLINK or EIGENSTRAT format
+- Genotype data in PLINK, EIGENSTRAT or VCF format

 It SHOULD additionally contain: